This is a review of Mothership, the popular and widely-acclaimed sci-fi horror RPG by Sean McCoy and the folks at Tuesday Knight Games.

 Credit to my players, because they did their best to fulfill the expectations that the mechanics wouldn't.
 Each of them tried to do things that it seemed like their class should do, tried to do things based on what their skillset would make sense for.
 Thus, we can say that the classes and skills did indeed function as a roleplaying prompt... but nothing more than that.
 We could have achieved the same thing by playing an FKR sci-fi game where character creation consisted entirely of, "alright, what's the basic gist of who your character is and what sort of stuff they do?" and then used that as a jumping off point.

-In other words, we could have had the same experience or even better by just playing the same adventures with the same characters ideas but using the rules of Traveller or Into the Odd or Lasers and Feelings or even just FKR.
+In other words, we could have had the same experience or even better by just playing the same adventures with the same character ideas but using the rules of Traveller or Into the Odd or Lasers and Feelings or even just FKR.
 In fact, those first two sessions were almost functionally indistinguishable from if I ran the scenario using no rules at all.
 Literally just play pretend sci-fi horror like we were kids.
 The third session saw more mechanics get used, but only because I forced it, and all they really did was get in the way.

 When the android was android-y, it came from the player in spite of the rules.
 When the scientist was scientist-y, it was in spite of the rules.
 When the topics described in the skill tree were relevant, it was entirely unrelated to the actual rules for skills.
 When players expressed fear or acted cautiously, it was in spite of the stress and panic results.
 And when time came for violence, the outcome depended entirely on the specific stats of the monster being fought and not at all on the rules.